TAUSBV/dqf-api/v3/README.md

 **IMPORTANT: Whenever there is some trackable activity at editor level, you are expected to submit translation-related content to DQF.**

 The API supports two  alternative ways for posting translation data.
 The main difference between these approaches lies in how the *sourceSegments* parameter is handled.
 Source segments can be sent to DQF in batch after creating a master project or they can be submitted together with the translated segment at child project level.

+Irrespective of the POST approach you decide to use, you will need to ensure that DQF receives all required information to produce accurate reports.
+This includes all relevant (source/target) segment and review information that complement that translated/reviewed content itself.
+Please consider carefully how you want to approach the submissions to DQF.
+If you need assistance please contact the DQF Team.

+**IMPORTANT:** DQF requires all translated segments (edited or not) to be posted for _any child project directly associated with the translation activity_ (i.e. where activity in the editor takes place).
+This is necessary both for statistical purposes as well as to enable subsequent POST calls in DQF review projects.

+**Note:** TAUS recommends posting segment content including tags and other markup (whenever available) as they are an integral part of the translation/review process.
+DQF will process tags internally.

 <a name="approach1"/>